How to Make Moon Milk: Recipes, Ingredients & MoreSeptember 26th, 2018

 - Pomegranate: This bright pink fruit has represented fertility, health, and eternal life in many ancient religions.
 For a quick addition, skip removing seeds and just add a scoop of pomegranate powder to your blender.

-- Spirulina: Being blue (see above) isn’t the only way to get a dose of spirulina in your evening drink.
+- Spirulina: Being blue (see above) isn’t the only way to get a dose of organic spirulina in your evening drink.
 Blend it up with other ingredients, or just include a light dusting right on top.

 - Turmeric: Turmeric is a bright orange root native to Southeast Asia that’s been used in Ayurvedic medicine for centuries, as a quintessential spice in Indian cooking, and even as a natural fabric dye.
 For turmeric golden milk, just stir in a dash of this vibrant spice with a pinch of cinnamon and a swirl of honey.
 Perfection!
 Or, steep a tea bag in water before blending it with your favorite milk.